MicrosoftDocs/customer-voice/fp-docs/mfp-faq.md

 You cannot change the ownership of a survey in Microsoft Forms Pro.
 However, if an employee (survey owner) has left the organization, the survey ownership can be changed by an administrator within 30 days.

-1. In the address bar of your browser, enter `https://forms.office.com/FormsPro/Pages/delegatepage.aspx?originalowner=[Azure Active Directory ID]`.
+1. In the address bar of your browser, enter `https://forms.office.com/FormsPro/Pages/delegatepage.aspx?originalowner=[_Azure Active Directory ID_]`.
 A page opens containing surveys owned by the user who has left the organization.

+  > [!NOTE]
+  > _Azure Active Directory ID_ is the object ID of the user who has left the organization.

 2. On the survey you want to change the ownership, select **More form actions** (...) in the upper-right corner of the survey tile, and then select **Move**.